 However, there are some vague benchmarks that you would be best off having reached before you do advanced headwork.
 We'll make a list with a disclaimer below.

 Why not list all the vaguely possible but by all means not absolutely certain risks?

 Because frankly, we don't know the risks.
 There's a point where listing the risks is more harmful than helpful (more in a moment), and we don't know your system.
 Only you do.

 So to cover our ass, we'll say: Warning: Don't do this.
 Don't do it based on it being listed here.
 Insert scary potential risks here!!!
 It could be bad.
 Really bad.
 It could potentially be so bad that we have absolutely no concept for how really bad it could be!!!

 You see, the big issue with putting a long bullet list of specific speculated potential risks is that plurals may, overall as a group, be more susceptible to suggestion than the average passer by.
 If that's the case, why not give a list of the overall or potential benefits and not focus on things which we can imagine but do not know may potentially go wrong?
 Why accidentally plant a bad side effect in your head when instead we could highlight the good parts.
 Our capacity for imagining the worst is huge — and imagination is a very powerful thing.
 So don't imagine anything bad.
-Imagine the good you could do!
+If you're planning to do this work anyway (how else did you get on this page??), why not imagine the good you could do!